developerasun/myDocumentBox-tool/myJavascript/myReact/readme.md

 ```

-# Components and Props(properties)
+# Components and Props
-Component and property is the building blocks of React.
+Component and props(properties) is the building blocks of React.
 - Javascript : input => function => output
 - React : property => component => element

 ## Component
 <p>
 Component is an important subject in React since React is component-based.
 Think of it as class in Python, function in Javascript, meaning it is a template used to make objects.
-Component should act like pure functions, maintaining props.
-Component name should always start with Capital.
+Component should act like pure functions, maintaining props. <strong>Component name should always start with Capital.</strong>

 - name starts with lower case => tag
 - name starts with upper case => component